Data Centers in Suwałki

 Natural Disaster Risk

-• Drought: A secondary consideration with potential long-term impacts on the region.
+- Drought: A secondary concern for the region.